nickvirag/DownloadMoreStorageSpace/README.md

 );
 ```

-### bufferToFilepaths()
+### bufferToFilenames()
 ```
-function bufferToFilepaths(buffer)
+function bufferToFilenames(buffer)
 ```
-Convert a buffer to a list of filepaths that will be created by Storage Space Creator 📂💫😎.
-Unlike `compress`, this does not create an output file on the user's hard drive.
+Convert a buffer to a list of filenames that will be created by Storage Space Creator 📂💫😎.
+Unlike `compress`, this does not write the files to the user's hard drive.

 Example:
 ```
 const buffer = Buffer.from(...);
-const filepaths = await bufferToFilepaths(buffer);
+const filepaths = bufferToFilenames(buffer);
 ```

-### filepathsToBuffer()
+### filenamesToBuffer()
 ```
-function filepathsToBuffer(buffer)
+function filenamesToBuffer(buffer)
 ```
-Convert a list of filepaths that have been defined by Storage Space Creator 📂💫😎's `bufferToFilepaths` or `compress` methods into a buffer.
-Unlike `expand`, this does not create an output file on the user's hard drive.
+Convert a list of filepaths that have been defined by Storage Space Creator 📂💫😎's `bufferToFilenames` or `compress` methods into a buffer.
+Unlike `expand`, this does not write the output to the user's hard drive.

 Example:
 ```
 const filepaths = [...];
-const buffer = await filepathsToBuffer(filepaths);
+const buffer = filenamesToBuffer(filepaths);
 ```

 ### errorMessages